-Pyrroloquinoline quinone (abbreviated PQQ) was first discovered by the Norwegian biochemist Jens G. Hauge in 1964 and recognized as an important cofactor in metabolic processes in bacteria.
-In 1967, microbiologists C. Anthony and L. J. Zatman recognised that this previously unknown factor was also significant in relation to the breakdown of alcohol; this is why they named the substance methoxatin.
-Approximately 15 years later, the biologist S. A. Salisbury and his colleagues were successful in isolating this substance from certain microorganisms and determining its exact chemical structure.
-However, it was not until 2003 that Japanese brain researcher Tadafumi Kato’s team discovered that PQQ also occurs in rodents and other mammals, including humans.
+Pyrroloquinoline quinone (abbreviated PQQ) was first identified in 1964 by the Norwegian biochemist Jens G. Hauge and recognized as an important cofactor in metabolic processes in bacteria.
+In 1967, the microbiologists C. Anthony and L. J. Zatman recognised that this previously unknown factor was also important for the degradation of alcohol; therefore they named the substance methoxatin.
+About 15 years later, the biologist S. A. Salisbury and his colleagues succeeded in isolating this substance from certain microorganisms and determining its exact chemical structure.
+But it was not until 2003 that the team of the Japanese brain researcher Tadafumi Kato discovered that PQQ also occurs in rodents and other mammals, including humans.

-Although the official classification of PQQ as a vitamin had long been in question, today scientists agree that it is indeed an essential vitamin.
-Thus, in 2003, 55 years after the discovery of the last vitamin, vitamin B12, in 1948, this new substance was added to the vitamin family.
+Although the official classification of PQQ as a vitamin was questioned for a long time, scientists now agree that it is indeed an essential vitamin.
+Thus, in 2003, 55 years after the discovery of the last vitamin, vitamin B12 in 1948, this new substance was added to the vitamin family.

 The status of PQQ as a true vitamin has been demonstrated both because of its structural similarity to vitamin B2 and vitamin B3 and because PQQ cannot be formed independently by most organisms and must instead be ingested through the diet.

 To this day, the mystery of how exactly PQQ works has not been completely solved.
 What is certain, however, is that PQQ is a significant cofactor in various reduction and oxidation reactions.
 The energy released when PQQ-H2 is converted back into PQQ can be used with the help of the respiratory chain enzyme to form energy-bearing ATP from ADP, especially in the mitochondria.